 Graduate assistants are typically employed from late-August to mid-June.
 Graduate assistantship contracts are annual, with the intention that the student remains in the position for 2 academic years.
 Admission into the graduate program does not guarantee a graduate assistantship.
 You can select to apply for a graduate assistantship when you apply to the SDA program.

-Be sure to apply for the SDA program by December 1 to be considered for a graduate assistantship for the following academic year.
-If you have questions regarding your SDA application, contact Graduate Admissions at 206-220-8010, 800-426-7123, or email@example.com.
+Apply for the SDA program by December 1 to be considered for a graduate assistantship for the following academic year.
+If you have questions about the application process, please contact us at firstname.lastname@example.org or (206) 296-5774.

-When completing your SDA program application, one step of the process is indicating interest in applying for a graduate assistantship.
-If you indicate that you are interested in applying for the graduate assistantship program, you will be asked to write a cover letter with a specific prompt (see below).
+When you indicate that you are interested in applying for the graduate assistantship program in your graduate admissions application, you will be asked to write a cover letter addressing the prompt below.
 Please note that the cover letter is separate from any personal statement or other SDA program application materials.

-Once the application deadline has passed, supervisors of available positions will start reviewing materials of admitted students and will select the students they wish to interview.
+Graduate assistant supervisors will begin reviewing materials after admissions decisions have been released.
 Admitted students will receive a Preview Days assignment along with an interview schedule.
 Interviews take place on the second day of Preview Days and are conducted in conference-style setting.
 Interviews are 30 minutes each and take place over a period of 4 hours.
-Applicants are assigned 3-5 interviews on average.
+Applicants are assigned an average of 3-5 interviews.

-In preparation for your interviews, you will be asked, via an online survey, to provide contact information for 3 references; they can be the same as or different from those you submit for your SDA program application.
+You will be asked to submit to provide contact information for 3 references in advance; they can be the same as or different from those you submit for your SDA program application.
 If possible, references should be able to speak to your professional experience and skills.

 Graduate assistants are compensated with an annual stipend.
 The stipend for the 2019-2020 academic year is $15,605, before taxes, and is based on an average of 20 hours per week.
 The stipend is paid in three installments, one at the beginning of each quarter.
 Stipend funds can be used to pay tuition, but are not limited to that purpose and can be used at the student's discretion.
 Some graduate assistantships in Housing and Residence Life are also compensated with room and board.
-Information about these possible additional benefits will be provided during the interview and hiring process.
+Additional details will be provided during the interview and hiring process.
 Currently, there is no tuition remission benefit associated with graduate assistantships.

-The following positions are available for the 2019-20 academic year:
+The following positions were available for the 2018-19 academic year:

 Deadline to apply for both the SDA program and the graduate assistantship program.